pagkly/Zed/Investopedia3/What Is Reinvestment Risk.md

 What Is Reinvestment Risk?
 ## What Is Reinvestment Risk?

-Reinvestment risk refers to the possibility that an investor will be unable to reinvest cash flows received from an investment (e.g., [coupon payments](https://www.investopedia.com/terms/c/coupon.asp) or interest) at a rate comparable to their current rate of return.
-This new rate is called the [reinvestment rate](https://www.investopedia.com/terms/r/reinvestmentrate.asp).
+Reinvestment risk refers to the possibility that an investor will be unable to reinvest cash flows received from an investment (e.g., [[coupon payments]](https://www.investopedia.com/terms/c/coupon.asp) or interest) at a rate comparable to their current rate of return.
+This new rate is called the [[reinvestment rate]](https://www.investopedia.com/terms/r/reinvestmentrate.asp).

-[Zero-coupon bonds](https://www.investopedia.com/terms/z/zero-couponbond.asp) (Z-bonds) are the only type of [fixed-income security](https://www.investopedia.com/terms/f/fixed-incomesecurity.asp) to have no inherent investment risk since they issue no coupon payments throughout their lives.
+[Zero-coupon bonds](https://www.investopedia.com/terms/z/zero-couponbond.asp) (Z-bonds) are the only type of [[fixed-income security]](https://www.investopedia.com/terms/f/fixed-incomesecurity.asp) to have no inherent investment risk since they issue no coupon payments throughout their lives.

 ### Key Takeaways